KazuCocoa/clone-WebDriverAgent-wiki/Common-Issues.md

 You might see this message when trying to running WebDriverAgent on devices.
 To resolve this issue you should:
 * Set Team in General / Signing section to your Apple Developer Account for both `WebDriverAgentLib` and `WebDriverAgentRunner`
 * Make sure you have available valid wildcard provisioning profile

+___
+### Booting WDA on device stops after `Set Up and does not actually start WDA.

+This is known Apple bug (check https://github.com/facebook/WebDriverAgent/issues/458) that device at some point wills to working with any XCUITest (not only WDA).
+Only way to fix it is to reboot device and host (your mac).